 Discontinuing Enrollment – 16 and 17 Year Old Students

 Only children who are at least 16 years of age may be disenrolled from the district.
-The person seeking to discontinue the child’s enrollment shall submit a signed, written request and submit it to the superintendent using the form which is attached to this policy.
+The person seeking to discontinue the child’s enrollment shall submit a signed, written request which demonstrates that the student meets the district’s legal criteria allowing for disenrollment and submit it to the superintendent using the applicable district form.
 The district will follow the procedures outlined on the attached form in considering requests to disenroll.

 Only children disenrolling to attend a non-accredited school may be exempt from this policy.
 The person with legal or actual charge or control of the child must provide the superintendent with a copy of the signed request submitted to the State Department of Education for attending non-accredited schools.
 The superintendent may confirm the validity of the submission with the State Department of Education.